Try free on Pangolin Cloud

 Hostname, DNS, and TLS

-When you enable private HTTP, you assign a domain name to the resource.
+When you create a private HTTP/HTTPS resource, you assign a domain name.
 That hostname must be a domain you have already added and configured in Pangolin (see Domains).
 This is analogous to an alias in that the client resolves the name through Pangolin and traffic is steered to the correct site, but it is not the same system: the name must be a real domain managed in your organization, not an arbitrary internal alias.
-You can enable SSL on the resource so Pangolin obtains and serves a valid certificate for that hostname.
-When a connected user opens the site in a browser, the request is resolved to the site the same way as with alias-style flows, but a reverse proxy running on the site terminates TLS and proxies the request downstream to your destination.
-The Pangolin control plane provisions the routing and pushes certificates to the edge where your site runs, so users get normal HTTPS without certificate warnings.Destination Fields
+Enable SSL on the resource so Pangolin obtains and serves a valid certificate for that hostname.
+When a connected user opens the site in a browser, a reverse proxy running on the site terminates TLS and proxies the request downstream to your destination.
+The Pangolin control plane provisions routing and pushes certificates to the site connector, so users get normal HTTPS without certificate warnings.Destination Fields

 The destination block for a private HTTP resource is closer to a target on a public resource than to a plain private resource: in addition to the upstream hostname or IP, you set a destination port and a scheme (http or https).
 Those values are required so the site knows how to open the connection to the backend after TLS is terminated at the proxy.